Estimation of Ornstein-Uhlenbeck Process Using Ultra-High-Frequency Data with Application to Intraday Pairs Trading Strategy: Estimators of Ornstein--Uhlenbeck Process

 \subsection{Maximum Likelihood Method}

 A widely used method for parameter estimation is the maximum likelihood estimator.
 It maximizes the likelihood function (or, equivalently, the logarithmic likelihood function) given the observations.
 In our case, it utilizes the normal conditional density function for the Ornstein--Uhlenbeck process.
 In some simple cases, the maximum likelihood estimators are available in a closed form. \cite{Tang2009} present the closed-form estimates for the regularly spaced Ornstein--Uhlenbeck process without the noise.
-We focus on the more general case of the irregularly spaced Ornstein--Uhlenbeck process contaminated by the noise.
-As its likelihood is more complicated, we present it only as an optimization problem.
-In this section, we allow for irregularly spaced observations with deterministic times of observations denoted as $T_i$.